Skip to content

 Building elements

-The geometry element list can be thought of as a stack where each new element is on top of all previous ones.
-When adding new geometric shapes this does not have to be taken into account but for targetting any operations it’s important to understand that each operation is working with entity tags of the state just before the operation.
+The geometry elements list can be thought of as a stack where each new element is added on top of all the previous ones.
+When adding new geometric shapes this does not have to be taken into account, but for targetting operations, it’s important to understand that each operation is working with entity tags of the state just before the operation.

 Geometry element list

-As an example let’s consider the above case with a step import and two boxes.
-When adding the difference operation, it can not be edited before the previous element (box 2) is built and geometric entities up until that point are known.
+As an example let’s consider the case above, with a .step file import and two boxes.
+When adding the difference operation, it can not be edited before the previous element (box 2) is built, and geometric entity tags up until that point are known.

-The requirement goes also in the other direction.
-If you have built the difference operation and want to edit that, the difference must first be “unbuilt” so that tag selection will be correct.
-This can be done by building the previous element or by clicking the Edit button in difference operation settings panel.
+The requirement also goes in the other direction.
+If you want to edit box 2 after the difference operation is built, the operation must first be “unbuilt” so that the tag selection will be correct.
+This can be done by building the previous element again, or by clicking the Edit button in the difference operation settings.

 In Quanscient Allsolve, you can add various shapes to your project by following these steps: